 If you don’t know what you’re doing, going for dim sum in New York City’s second largest Chinatown can be nerve-wracking.
 With too many options and pushy dim sum cart ladies dumping undecipherable items onto your table, how are you supposed to navigate through this chaos and find an authentic dim sum place—especially if you don’t speak Chinese?

-I considered my sister’s advice about discovering a good authentic Chinese restaurant in New York City: #1.
-Low sanitary ratings and #2.
-Low yelp ratings.
-I could do some extensive research following this suggested algorithm and trek over to Flushing to practice my practically non-existence Chinese or I could harness the powers of social media and reach out on Facebook to my former elementary school buddy, Mandarin speaker, and dim sum connoisseur, Henry, to help me get through the language barrier standing between me and an earth-shattering dim sum experience.
-I choose the latter.
+I realized I could harness the powers of social media and reach out on Facebook to my former elementary school buddy, Mandarin speaker, and dim sum connoisseur, Henry, to help me get through the language barrier standing between me and an earth-shattering dim sum experience.

 It was a rainy Saturday when I met up with Henry and a few other friends in front of the 7 train at Flushing Main Street station, about a 40 minute ride from 34th Street-Herald Square.
 He recommended getting there at 11am (for places that officially open at 11:30am).
 Of course, everyone showed up after noon.

 I explained briefly to my Venezuelan friend Luis, who was embarking on his inaugural dim sum experience, that dim sum was like Spanish tapas, only the food comes much quicker, the servers aren’t friendly or easy-going and you may not want to know what’s in the dumpling you’re eating.